linto-ai/documentation-website/docs/services/linstt_howtouse.md

     - number of channels: 1 channel
     - microphone: any type
     - duration: <30 minutes

+Other formats are also supported: mp3, aiff, flac, and ogg.

 ### Run Example Applications
 To run an automated test go to the test folder